 Brentwood Borough Council's Food Service Plan has been drawn up in accordance with the guidance in the Framework Agreement and follows the Service Plan template.
 This is to enable the FSA to assess the Councils' delivery of its service and to allow local authorities to compare service plans written in the common format for any fundamental performance reviews under the local government Best Value agenda.
-This Service Plan also takes into account the updated Food Law Code of Practice (England) Guidance issued in April 2015.
+This Service Plan also takes into account the Food Law Code of Practice (England) issued in March 2017.

 The FSA in its Framework Agreement requires that the Food Service Plan be submitted to members for approval to ensure local transparency and accountability.
+This is done annually through Committee.

-In 2015 the consumer watch-dog magazine 'Which' looked once again at local authority performance with regard to inspection frequencies; completing due inspections within target dates, and the level of legal compliance within food businesses by District/Borough and City Councils.
-The results show that when considering these aspects and for the second year running, Brentwood scored the highest in Essex and second highest within the U.K as a whole.
-This evidence clearly demonstrates the continued commitment of this authority to food safety enforcement, its ability to work with businesses in increasing their food standards and consequent enhanced levels of protection for residents and visitors to the Borough.
-It also demonstrates the excellent standards and performance within Brentwood food businesses and their ability to give their customers confidence whilst strengthening the local economy.
+Brentwood Council is a high-performer both nationally and locally.
+In 2017 the consumer watch-dog magazine 'Which' looked at local authority performance in 2015/16 with regard to inspection frequencies; completing due inspections within target times and, the level of legal compliance within food businesses by District/Borough and City Councils.
+The results showed that when considering these aspects that Brentwood is currently rated third highest within the UK and highest in Essex.
+Furthermore, it has operated continually at this level for the previous two years.
+This clearly demonstrates the commitment of this authority to food safety enforcement, its ability to work with businesses in increasing their food hygiene standards and enabling enhanced levels of protection for residents and visitors to the Borough.
+It is also an example of the excellent levels and performance of Brentwood food businesses and their ability to give their customers confidence whilst strengthening the local economy.

-Over ninety-seven percent of food premises now meet the FSA criteria of 'broadly compliant' within Brentwood.
-This score would be even higher were it not for having to take account of new businesses which feature as 'noncompliant' until they are inspected within the established 28-day limit.
-All premises identified for inspection in 2015/16 received an appropriate intervention together with revisits where necessary to improve compliance.
+Over 99% percent of all food premises within Brentwood now meet the FSA criteria of 'broadly compliant' with food hygiene legislation.
+All premises identified for inspection in 2016/17 received an appropriate intervention where trading, together with revisits where necessary to improve compliance.

 The Authority continues to operate the food hygiene rating system in cooperation with the Food Standards Agency where inspected food premises receive a score of between 0 and 5.
-The Borough has very few low rated premises (less than 1%), however, additional work is being done with these businesses to encourage and help them improve their scores in accordance with the available options within the Food Safety Code of Practice.
+The Borough has very few low rated premises (less than 1%), however, additional work is being done with these businesses to encourage and help them improve their scores in accordance with the available options within the Food Law Code of Practice.
 This approach has noticeably improved standards.

-The Authority continues to train food handlers working mainly in the Borough.
-Food Hygiene Foundation Level II courses are held bi-monthly.
-59 food handlers received training in 2015/16 with over 98% of candidates passing first time.
-This adds further to the high standards now being witnessed within the Borough's food premises.
-In addition to this course the Council now offers from 2016 a food hygiene refresher course designed to keep food handler qualifications up to date.
+In 2016/17 Brentwood continued to train food handlers working mainly for businesses in the Borough.
+The Food Hygiene Foundation Level II courses were held bi-monthly.
+36 food handlers received training in 2016/17 with over 98% of candidates passing first time.
+This added further to the high standards now being witnessed within the Borough's food premises.
+However, these courses are no longer supported by the Chartered Institute of Environmental Health (CIEH) but they are to be replaced with more modern courses shortly.

 The majority of food premises selling open food within the Borough are duty bound under legislation to warn their customers should their foods contain allergens, however, this legislation can be difficult to interpret and put in to practice.
-Brentwood Council is the first authority in Essex to offer the CIEH Level 2 Award in Food Allergen Awareness and this course will also be advertised to businesses outside the Borough.
+In 2016/17, the Council provided a number of allergens courses to food handlers but again for the moment, these are no longer supported by the CIEH.